First Command Bank Sells 830 Shares of 3M (NYSE:MMM)

 Shares of MMM opened at $90.23 on Tuesday.
 The company has a debt-to-equity ratio of 1.65, a current ratio of 1.44 and a quick ratio of 0.96.
 3M has a 1 year low of $89.31 and a 1 year high of $133.91.
 The company has a 50 day simple moving average of $102.93 and a two-hundred day simple moving average of $102.11.
 The firm has a market cap of $49.81 billion, a P/E ratio of -31.77, a price-to-earnings-growth ratio of 1.45 and a beta of 0.98.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, September 12th.
-Shareholders of record on Monday, August 21st were paid a dividend of $1.50 per share.
-This represents a $6.00 annualized dividend and a yield of 6.65%.
-The ex-dividend date was Friday, August 18th.
-3M’s payout ratio is -211.27%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, September 12th.
+Shareholders of record on Monday, August 21st were issued a dividend of $1.50 per share.
+This represents a $6.00 dividend on an annualized basis and a yield of 6.65%.
+The ex-dividend date of this dividend was Friday, August 18th.
+3M’s dividend payout ratio (DPR) is currently -211.27%.

 3M Company provides diversified technology services in the United States and internationally.
 The company operates through four segments: Safety and Industrial; Transportation and Electronics; Health Care; and Consumer.
 The Safety and Industrial segment offers industrial abrasives and finishing for metalworking applications; autobody repair solutions; closure systems for personal hygiene products, masking, and packaging materials; electrical products and materials for construction and maintenance, power distribution, and electrical original equipment manufacturers; structural adhesives and tapes; respiratory, hearing, eye, and fall protection solutions; and natural and color-coated mineral granules for shingles.